vercel/next.js/docs/api-reference/next/image.md

 ### Dangerously Allow SVG

 The default [loader](#loader) does not optimize SVG images for a few reasons.
 First, SVG is a vector format meaning it can be resized losslessly.
-Second, SVG has many of the same features as HTML/CSS which leads to additional vulnerabilities without proper CSP headers.
+Second, SVG has many of the same features as HTML/CSS, which can lead to vulnerabilities without proper [Content Security Policy (CSP) headers](/docs/advanced-features/security-headers.md).

 If you need to serve SVG images with the default Image Optimization API, you can set `dangerouslyAllowSVG` and `contentSecurityPolicy` inside your `next.config.js`: